darinama/Minecraft-Wiki/end-dragon.md

   <img src="./img/ender-dragon/nether-fortress.png" width="180" height="180">
 </p>

 Blaze Powder can be obtained from Blazes, mobs who live in the Nether, in Nether fortresses.
-Nether fortresses are structures found in the Nether, which can be recognizable thanks to their nether bricks.
+Nether fortresses are structures found in the Nether, which can be recognizable thanks to their Nether bricks.
 Blazes shoot fireballs, therefore be ready for combat.
 Once killed, a Blaze will drop Blaze Rods.

 <p align="center">